The Most Dangerous Weather Conditions On Earth - What They Are And What Makes Them So Deadly

 Hail

-The average size of a hailstone varies from 2.5 - 4.4 cm (1 - 1.73 inches) in diameter.
+The average size of a hailstone varies from 2.5 to 4.4 cm (1 – 1.73 inches) in diameter.
 Once the size exceeds 2 cm (0.80 inches), it starts to cause notable damage.
 Hailstones the size of grapefruits (10 cm or 4 inches) are considered very dangerous and deadly.

 However, it is important to note that hail the size of grapefruits or tennis balls occurs very rarely, and the vast majority of hailstorms are harmless.